Touring Cape Town’s Townships and Learning the Meaning of Ubuntu

-Faldela had already taught us the meaning of Ubuntu – sharing, interconnectedness, being open and available – and we would see it in action during a day spent touring the townships of Cape Town.
+Faldela, during our Cape Malay cooking class, had already taught us the meaning of Ubuntu – sharing, interconnectedness, being open and available – and we would see it in action during a day spent touring Cape Town’s townships.

-There had been no question about it.
-We had to visit the townships.
+There was no question about it.
+To really get beneath the skin of the place, we had to visit Cape Town’s townships.
+But how?
 The advice from locals on touring Cape Town’s townships was unanimous: the best and safest way was to do a township tour with a responsible tour company.

-Cape Capers had been recommended to us by Cape Town Tourism, our followers on Twitter, and the manager of another tour company who said of its owner, award-winning tour guide, Faizal Gangat: “That guy is a legend!”
+Cape Capers had been recommended to us by Cape Town Tourism, our followers on Twitter, and the manager of another ethical tour operator who said of its owner, award-winning tour guide, Faizal Gangat: “That guy is a legend!”

-Cape Capers offers a Township Experience, a District Six and Bo Kaap tour, and a Cape Care Route, showcasing inspirational township projects.
+Cape Capers has a Township Experience, a District Six and Bo Kaap tour, and a Cape Care Route, showcasing inspirational township projects.
 Faizal offered to give us a taste of all three in a full-day tour.
-It was a transformational experience.
+It was a transformative experience.

 We cruise through the desolate area known as District Six, where large lots of long grass remain vacant except for a mosque and churches left untouched when the apartheid government flattened the area.